jomillah/QSS20_Final_Project/README.md

   * Tests model on test set of data
   * Uses results of this test to create a feature importance table and an error table in order to visualize how well model does
 * Output:
-   * RF_standard_error_table.csv, csv file containing table with error results of rain forest model training and testing
+   * RF_standard_error_table.csv, csv file containing table with error results of random forest model training and testing
-   * RF_feature_importance_table, csv file containing table with feature importances for rain forest model
+   * RF_feature_importance_table, csv file containing table with feature importances for random forest model

 ### Data